symphonylyh/3D/Segmentation3D/notes/segmentation_guide/point3d-setup.md

 when load config.yaml, the keyword 'defaults' tell it to load the configs in `/db/mysql.yaml`, key is folder name, value is file name.
 This is called config groups.
 To define these config groups you need to include a special directive at the beginning of every file `# @package [folder name]`.

+For example, line `- task: segmentation` will search for `/task/segmentation.yaml` to fill in the configurations.

 Thus by changing this 'defaults' in YAML or in command line can switch between different configs.

 ### Train

 The main entrance is `train.py`, which loads and overrides the `conf/config.yaml` and calls the real trainer `torch_points3d/trainer.py`.

-Windows has dataloader issue with multi-processing, so I changed `trainer.py` to be special on Windows
+Windows has dataloader issue with multi-processing, so I changed `trainer.py:108` to be special on Windows.
+Search `[HHH]` for edits.